10 awesome ways to make biology lessons visual and interactive

 And since we all love princesses and frogs you might want to learn a bit more about frogs.
 Click on the image to open the example exercise.

-The whiteboard widget can also be used in Biology lessons.
+Even the Whiteboard and Split Whiteboard widget can be used in biology lessons.
 Just add a background image, and let the students draw!
 Here they need to draw the direction of the blood flows.

 There is nothing more fascinating than the lifecycle of a butterfly ‘From a caterpillar to a butterfly’.
 An excellent resource is the free to use website: The Butterfly Site.
 More resources can be found on: Learn About Nature.
 Here, your students have to complete this timeline and send you the result.